-How do you teach figurative language?
-It’s easy!
+Teaching figurative language?
 First, use clear definitions and examples.
 Second, add a little practice.
 Soon your students will be ready to apply what they know.

 Ms. Sneed Teaches Figurative Language

-Early in the school year, our favorite fourth grade teacher addressed her class.
-“Today we’ll start a unit on figurative language.
+Early in the school year, our favorite fourth grade teacher addressed her ELA group.
+“Today I’ll start teaching figurative language.
 For the first three days, you’ll learn about one new type and do a worksheet.
 Then, at the end of the week, you’ll use what you know to write something sort of funny about your face.”

 The students looked at each other and smiled.
 Ms. Sneed always had these crazy ideas.
 And that’s why they liked her class.